cu-mkp/sandbox/docs/sp22_nebolsin_victoria_final-project_animal-rationality.md

 for the purposes of lifecasting.
-We can speculate that the author-practitioner hunted his rat as well, and in portraying him as Dionysius, an animal rationality emerges: the rat is a worthy opponent, mobilizing her greed and cunning to conquer the cupboard’s treasures.
+We can speculate that the author-practitioner hunted his rat as well, and in portraying him as Dionysius, an animal rationality emerges: the rat is a worthy opponent, mobilizing his greed and cunning to conquer the cupboard’s treasures.

 While the author-practitioner explicitly compares the rat to a dictator, the vermin-killing manuals are not as harsh. *The Compleat English and